 This is the framework that I applied when I created my very first concrete countertop for my kitchen in 1999.
 It took me 8 months.
 Here is the story about that first countertop:

-As far as I know, I was the first person to approach concrete countertops from an engineering perspective, rather than an artistic perspective.
+I was the first person to approach concrete countertops from an engineering perspective, rather than an artistic perspective.
 From the very start, I was able to make concrete countertops that didn’t crack, didn’t stain, and didn’t have any of the problems that plagued concrete countertops at the time.

 For more details about how I got started and how CCI evolved, click here.
-I was certainly the first to teach from an engineering perspective.
+I was the first to teach from an engineering perspective.

 Engineers take their jobs very seriously.
 In many cases, people’s lives depend on our work, and we are legally and morally responsible for people’s safety.
 I am a Licensed Professional Engineer who went through certification testing to get my license to practice and has continuing education requirements to maintain it.

 I took an oath to The Order of the Engineer, and that’s why I wear a stainless steel ring on my right (dominant) hand pinky finger.
 In the photo below, you can see the imprint of that ring in one of the first pieces of creative concrete I ever made, a small table.

 When I give advice or make recommendations, it’s based on sound scientific principles.
 In my schooling, I studied scientific principles that inform construction practices (and my advice).
 For example, those scientific principles result in building codes that provide guidance for those who didn’t choose to spend years studying the scientific principles.

 In my teaching, I always try to explain why and the context of what I am saying, without getting into the mathematical formulas behind it, in ways that you can understand and use.

 - determining why over just blindly following a recipe or the latest fashion.